Jaggernaut555/midi-mixer-spotify/PAGE.md

 10. Click the `Login with spotify` button.
 This should prompt you to log in to your spotify account.
 After logging in you will be prompted to approve of the app you created on step 2
 11. Copy the `Access Token` and `Refresh Token` and enter them into this plugin's `Settings` page
 12. Deactivate and reactivate this plugin

+Latest releases of this plugin available [on the project's github page](https://github.com/Jaggernaut555/midi-mixer-spotify/releases/latest)